Is a Phone Bill Considered a Utility Bill?

 Opening the utility bill for the current month can be as exciting as opening your gift on Christmas morning.
 You know you did everything you could to be on Santa’s “Nice List.”
 There’s no way you’d find something you won’t like.

 If your reaction is more “Shock” than “Awe,” you’ll have to look at the breakdown of service charges.
 The graph of monthly usage might show consumption is lower.
-However, there might have been increases in variable costs such as the per unit cost of producing the service.
+However, variable costs might have increased, such as the per unit cost of producing the service.

-For example, gas prices are higher in winter because the cost of natural gas is higher during the colder months.
+For example, gas prices are higher in winter because natural gas costs are higher during the colder months.
 Thus, even if you took steps to reduce gas usage, the drop in consumption wasn’t enough to offset the increase in the per unit cost of producing gas.

-It’s also possible that the provider conducted major upgrades and repairs to improve service.
+It’s also possible that the provider conducted significant upgrades and repairs to improve service.

 Usually, the utility company attaches a letter to the bill informing the consumer of upgrades and maintenance services.
-The cost of infrastructure upgrades is usually passed on to the consumer and the charge is indicated on your bill.
+Infrastructure upgrade costs are usually passed on to the consumer, and the charge is indicated on your bill.

 Does Your Phone Bill Cover an Essential Service?